 Atomic Liquors is the oldest freestanding bar in Las Vegas.
-It opened in 1945 and gets its name from the days when drinkers would climb onto the roof with a drink in hand to watch explosions from the nuclear test site 50 miles down the road (that and the atomic-strength cocktails).
+It opened in 1945 and gets its name from the days when drinkers would climb onto the roof to watch explosions at the nuclear test site 50 miles down the road (that and the atomic-strength cocktails).

 Las Vegas film locations walking tour map